open-ephys/gui-docs/source/Developer-Guide/Distributing-plugins.rst

 4. Now, specify the name of the plugin in the :code:`Repository Key` field.

    .. note:: The name of the repository should have the :code:`-plugin` string appended.
-So, if your plugin name is Online PSTH, then the repository name should be :code:`OnlinePSTH-plugin`.
+So, if your plugin name is, e.g., Online PSTH, then the repository name should be :code:`OnlinePSTH-plugin`.

    .. image:: ../_static/images/developerguide/create-artifactory-repo.png
       :alt: Create Artifactory Repository